puzzfuzz/puzzfuzz.github.io/_posts/2015-03-04-hubspot-culture.md

 > With great people comes great responsibility.

 Employees should be as successful as their company and the company should be as proud of the **people** they build as they are of the **product**.
 To that end, HubSpot invests heavily in personal growth by holding frequent informational sessions lead by industry experts and free books and other educational resources.

+> If you're **just** doing your job you're **not** doing your job.

-Alumni are honored and regular meetup events are held where startup pitches are reviewed, advice given and general camaraderie is shared.
+Career progress is achieved by either being a rockstar individual contributor or providing exceptional support to those who are.
+Alumni are honored and regular meet-up events are held where startup pitches are reviewed, advice given and general camaraderie is shared.

+##Try new things

+> We'd rather be failing frequently than never trying new things.

+Being afraid to fail forces people to make **safe** choices, which inevitably pulls the company from **exceptional** to **average**.
+Constant change, simplification and refinement is seen as a competitive advantage allowing HubSpot to reduce complexity as the company grows.
+This extends beyond product to the organization as a whole.

+Process and management should be **refactored** as often as code is.
+Unused features and unproductive meetings should be pruned regularly so both the product and organization can bask in the clarity of simplicity.

+<a id="tldr" href=""></a>

+##TL;DR

+The **HubSpot Culture Code** is overall heavily inspired by the **Neflix Culture Deck** as they value much of the same traits in their employees and management structure.
+Transparency and simplicity allows great people to be exceptionally productive while an an expectation of excellence provides strict hiring guidelines and enables autonomy and trust in colleagues at all levels.

+- Setting a clear **mission** and having a deep commitment to **metrics** provides context for most decisions.
+- Whenever possible, **solve for the customer**.
+- **Transparency** everywhere legally possible (financials, strategy, decisions).
+- Enable **autonomy**, don't impose autocracy.
+- It's OK to be **unreasonably picky** when hiring to ensure culture stability and integrity.
+- Investing in individual **mastery** increases everyone's **market value** and keeps people happy and motiviated.
+- Constantly question the **status quo** and don't be afraid to try new things.

 [part_1]:			/netflix_culture